ferrixio/Stokes-Blocking/README.md

 - `matrices`: contains the colored output of the matrices in .xlsx;
 - `src`: main folder of the methods. `StokesBuilder.py` is the true main file;
-- `tests`: contains the tests regarding PGMRES convergence;
+- `tests`: contains all the tests: eigenvalues adherences, clustering and PGMRES performance;
-- `symbol`: contains the tests regarding the adeherence of the spectral distribution to the spectral symbol.

 Python libraries used: numpy, random, math, matplolib, scipy.